spurreiter/oidc-connector/README.md

 <small>*) If you have successfully used this client with other OIDC Servers
 please let us know through a PR or Issue.</small>

+See example application for testing at `./example`.
+Start with `npm run example`.

 ## Usage

 ```js